 As a rule of thumb, after you decide you want to expand, we don’t recommend going to more than 3 new countries at the same time.
 Otherwise, the workload might be overwhelming.

 To start, think about the particularities of the consumer’s behavior in that specific market.
 What does the customer journey look like?
 How do consumers prefer to complete the transactions?
 What language do they use for searching for products?

 We cannot give you any indications for any particular markets, but we can walk you through the basic steps to have a good start point.

-1. Have your shop translated to the local language and use the local currency
+1. Have your shop translated into the local language and use the local currency

 For example, let’s take the following scenario: your store’s language is English, you have an English product feed, and you use Google Shopping to advertise in France.

 Here, Google will not match your products with the queries written in French.
-Only if someone is looking for your products in English, your ads will show.
-And considering that 65% of the users prefer content in their own language, we can assume that they are searching for products in their own language, as well.
+Only if someone is looking for your products in English, your advertisement will show.
+Considering that 65% of the users prefer content in their own language, we can assume that they are searching for products in their own language, as well.

 Also, having the prices displayed in the local currencies will help the user know exactly how much the products cost without looking it up.
 And keeping them on your website will decrease the chance of them abandoning the carts.

 Learn more about local marketing.